arjunjauhari/hmm-graphicalmodels-kaggle/README.md

 preserves the ordering.
 This submission gave us a score of **0.9111**, which is $3^{rd}$ best on the Kaggle leaderboard.

-Method 2 - Different initialization seed {#method-2---different-initialization-seed .unnumbered}
+Method 2 - Different initialization seed
 ----------------------------------------

 We once again tried the same method as before but with a different